Old Post Office (Washington, D.C.): Trump International Hotel

-Trump lease negotiations

 In the summer of 2012, The Trump Organization asked the District of Columbia to waive possessory interest taxes on the Old Post Office Building.
 The possessory interest tax was estimated at $3 million in 2012, although it would likely be far more once the property was fully redeveloped.
 D.C. tax officials denied the waiver.
 Pedro Ribeiro, a spokesperson for Mayor Vincent C. Gray, said, "It was never part of the bid proposal that the project would not be subject to the tax."
 David Orowitz, the Vice President for Acquisitions and Development in The Trump Organization, said that the denial of tax waiver was not a surprise and would not change the financial calculations of the company's bid.
 Donald Trump later denied seeking any tax waiver.

 As the clock ticked on the one-year deadline to finalize a deal with GSA, The Trump Organization hired Streetsense, a real estate and retail design firm, to select restaurants and retailers for the Old Post Office Pavilion.
 Trump chose the company over local real estate developer Douglas Jemal and retail design firm Ashkenazy Acquisition.
 Tiffany & Co. was among the retailers the company talked to.

 Six development meetings were held with GSA, the CFA, D.C. government officials, and The Trump Organization between February and December 2012.
 Determining what was acceptable redevelopment was critical if a final lease agreement was to be signed.
 The Trump Organization's new design team consisted of the firms Beyer Blinder Belle and WDG Architecture (formerly Edwin Weihe & Associates).
 The Trump Organization proposed extending 11th Street NW south of Pennsylvania Avenue NW.
 City officials asked that a half-block of C Street NW south of the hotel be reopened with redevelopment money, too, but The Trump Organization declined the request.
 The architectural team proposed adding retail on all four corners of the Old Post Office Building, and building a new mezzanine level inside it (with a restaurant on top and a spa and fitness center below).
 Historic preservation agencies refused to allow various types of canopies or signs bearing the hotel's name along Pennsylvania Avenue, and six alternative designs for the East Atrium were rejected out of hand by the CFA.
 But still under consideration was a proposal to convert the lower level of the East Atrium into parking with the upper level retained as a ballroom.

 By late January 2013, no final lease agreement had been reached.
 However, both The Trump Organization and GSA said that they were closing in on a deal, and GSA said it was unlikely to reopen the bidding process if one was not reached by the 12-month deadline.
 Trump officials and GSA attributed the delay to the length of the lease, which created complexities that needed time to be resolved.
 GSA also said there were also unique issues raised by the building's historic status.
 Nonetheless, federal law required the GSA to reach a deal by June 2013 or reopen the bidding process.